Getting Started with the Hosted Payment SDK

 This error occurs when an invalid

 x_signature parameter is being sent in the response.
 Either the merchant has input the incorrect credentials in the Payment settings of their store, or there is an issue with how the signature is being calculated.
-You can use the Signature Calculator Tool to verify that your signature calculation mechanism is working correctly.

 "422 Unprocessable Entity: Unable to find checkout with id <x>"